habitus-eu/HabitusGUI/README.md

 8. Type `docker build -t habitus-app .`

-#### 1.2.2 Run the installed HabitusGUI app  with Docker Desktop for Windows
+#### 1.2.2 Run the installed HabitusGUI app with "Docker Desktop for Windows"

-1. Open the 'Docker Desktop for Windows'
+1. Open the "Docker Desktop for Windows"
 2. Go to images
 3. Click run
 4. Click on icon to launch in browser

-#### 1.2.3 Run the installed HabitusGUI app without Docker Desktop for Windows
+#### 1.2.3 Run the installed HabitusGUI app without "Docker Desktop for Windows"

 1. Open Command line: